We like to keep on top of the dynamic fitness market and decided to update this article on freestanding pullup bars to reflect recent changes.

 If you are looking for a pull-up bar that gives you a little bit more, a free-standing bar or a good power tower is a great solution for any home gym.

 Compared to fixed bars, power towers demand extra space and can cost more.
-However, the full-body workout they can provide leaves fixed bars looking a bit limited.
+However, the upper-body workouts they are able to provide leaves fixed bars looking a bit limited.